TEIC/website/src/news/2026/call_for_treasurer.md

 title: "Call for TEI-C Treasurer and Membership Secretary"
 date: 2026-05-01
 ---
-# Call for TEI-C Treasurer and Membership Secretary

 The TEI Consortium seeks applicants to fill the TEI-C Treasurer and Membership Secretary position, which will be appointed by the Board of Directors as a non-voting member of the Board.
 This is a three-year volunteer role which we would hope would start **1 July 2026**.
 This is an essential position for the TEI-C Board of Directors with global outreach and strategic decision-making on behalf of the TEI-C membership.
 The position offers valuable experience in managing a large budget and directly advising the TEI-C Board of Directors.